-Text by CLOT Magazine (Twitter @clotmagazine)
+Text by CLOT Magazine

-There’s still time to catch Asking for a friend a new solo exhibition by Harm van den Dorpel.
+There’s still time to catch Asking for a friend, a new solo exhibition by Harm van den Dorpel.
 The show is taking place at Narrative Projects (London) and runs until 20th January 2018.
 Harm is a Berlin-based Dutch conceptual artist regarded a key figure in the post-internet art movement.
-Alongside with other contemporaries, he is developing new ways of exploring technology, digital footprints, and social networks.
+Alongside other contemporaries, he is developing new ways of exploring technology, digital footprints, and social networks.

 For this solo show, the artist brought a selection of recent works from multiple series of semi-algorithmically generated work.
 There are wall works, which function as preliminary material conclusions, but running software from which the work emerged is also on display.

 Multiple factors such as promiscuity, fertility and interconnectedness of specimen inform the artist’s decision as to whether or not a work is contingently ‘fit’ enough to be materialised.
-In this possibility space, the final works are haunted by the eliminations of all the potential pieces that were not meant to be.
+In this possible space, the final works are haunted by eliminating all the potential pieces that were not meant to be.

-Harm van den Dorpel does not create his work directly himself, rather he creates algorithms and software which can function autonomously, and in doing so he is raising questions about artistic agency and identity in our era of artificial intelligence and increased automation.
+Harm van den Dorpel does not create his work directly himself, rather, he creates algorithms and software which can function autonomously, and in doing so, he is raising questions about artistic agency and identity in our era of artificial intelligence and increased automation.